 Winter Parking Ban

 If a significant storm is predicted a parking ban may be ordered and the Transfer Station will be closed.
 The parking ban will prohibit parking on city streets allowing the crews to perform their job quickly and efficiently.
 Closing the Transfer Station will allow the department to have more personnel available to fight the storm.
 Bans will be announced on local radio and tv stations.
 You can also sign up for email notifications on our website or call our parking ban hotline at 282-SNOW (7669).
+The only location that allows for overnight parking within the City of Saco is the Long Term parking lot at the Amtrack Train station.
+Overnight parking is not allowed on any other city owned parking lot and vehicles will be towed.

 Sanding & Salting